Marty Stuart Heads Back to the 'Spiritual Home of Country Music'

 Marty Stuart Heads Back to the ‘Spiritual Home of Country Music’

 The Ellis Theater is the first wing to open from the Congress of Country Music, Stuart’s monument to the genre and proof of his obsession with collecting and preserving its artifacts.
-When it fully opens in 2024, the museum will be the repository of his 20,000-piece country music artifact collection, including Nudie suits—the decorative outfits worn during country music’s golden era—plus guitars and ephemera that give insight to how country music was made.
+When it fully opens in 2024, the museum will be the repository of his 20,000-piece country artifact collection, including Nudie suits — the decorative outfits worn during country music’s golden era — plus guitars and ephemera that give insight to how country music was made.

 The museum will join the state’s rich roster of musical treasures like the Grammy Museum Mississippi in Cleveland, the B.B.
 King Museum and Delta Interpretive Center in Indianola, and the Mississippi Arts & Entertainment Experience in Meridian.
 Not to mention the nearly 250 Mississippi Blues Trail and Country Music Trail markers, which together tell the story of the birthplace of American music.

-“It seemed to me that Tupelo was the kind of spiritual home of rock ‘n’ roll [because of Elvis], and B.B.’s place was the spiritual home of the blues,” Stuart tells Rolling Stone.
+“It seemed to me that Tupelo was the kind of spiritual home of rock & roll [because of Elvis Presley], and B.B.’s place was the spiritual home of the blues,” Stuart says.
 “I thought, ‘I know what I need to do with my collection: Take it to Philadelphia.’”

 Editor’s picks